JustinFeng/fakeit/README.md

 }
 ```

 After tried several existing options, we cannot find a best solution to meet all the requirements.
-So we decide to __'Fakeit till you make it'__.
+So we end up with __Fakeit__.

 ## Features